Environmental Health & Safety Policies

 NONCOMPLIANCE:

 The University has the right to immediately terminate the operation of a Drone if it interferes with campus operations, poses hazards to any person or university facilities, equipment, or other property, or has not received the proper approvals as required by federal, state, and local laws as well as this Policy.
 Failure to comply with this Policy, the standards set forth in the University’s Drone Operations Manual, a Drone approved flight plan, or regional, state, or federal law may result in a decision of non-compliance.
 Non-compliance can lead to the prescription of remediation and/or sanctions, up to and including revocation of the privilege to fly a Drone under the auspices of the University or on University Property.
-Suspected non-compliance shall be handled by the Drone Operations Manager and the ORP as described in the applicable standard operating procedures.
+Suspected non-compliance shall be handled by the Drone Operations Analyst and the ORP as described in the applicable standard operating procedures.
+Additionally, policy AD104 may apply.

 FURTHER INFORMATION: